royrusso/akka-java-examples/README.md

 ------------------

 ``/parent-child`` :: This example illustrates how you can configure an Akka cluster for hierarchical Actor relationships.
-This cluster that contains Parent Actors that, given a Command, send an Event to a Child Actor for processing.
+This cluster contains Parent Actors that, given a Command, send an Event to a Child Actor for processing.

 Akka Persistence with EventSourcing
 ------------------